 Real-World Example:

-Legacy switches like the Cisco Catalyst 2900 series use port-based buffering, suitable for environments with predictable traffic, such as small office networks.
+Legacy switches like the Cisco Catalyst 2900 series use port-based buffering, which is suitable for environments with predictable traffic, such as small office networks.

 2. Shared Memory Buffering